This article originally appeared on Print Magazine.

 At a time when designs were sketched with a pencil and tracing paper, the brand came to life in a number of discrete formats.
 Now that the process is digital, and the emphasis is on collaboration and responsiveness, we don’t think in terms of “print” or “OOH” or even “environment.”

 User experience, interactive design and information architecture reflect how customer experience has changed.
-An identity is no longer a static or merely visual experience—it’s multi-sensory and interactive.
+A brand identity is no longer a static or merely visual experience—it’s multi-sensory and interactive.
 Designers and brands have to work across touchpoints by imagining and connecting the various non-linear phases of the consumer experience.

 Identification to experience